 If you feel you need to be tested, we still encourage you to be first be screened by your physician and get a prescription for testing prior to visiting one of these five locations to determine if additional screening is recommended.
 Patients who have a prescription from their physician will bypass the initial assessment at the urgent care site.
 Patients may also come to the urgent care sites without a prescription from their doctor but will be subject to the required assessment by the urgent care staff to determine if testing is appropriate.

-All sites are open 8 a.m. to 8 p.m., with the exception of the Liggett Avenue location that will be open from 8 a.m. to 5 p.m.
+All sites are open 9 a.m. to 9 p.m., with the exception of the Liggett Avenue location that will be open from 8 a.m. to 8 p.m.
+All locations open Monday-Friday.
 These sites are focused exclusively on assessing patients with symptoms of respiratory infection.
 Individuals who present to these locations with symptoms unrelated to respiratory illness will be directed to another THUC location, or other healthcare provider, for treatment depending on the patient’s need.

 Frequently Asked Questions

 Below are some of the most commonly asked questions about COVID-19:

 What is Coronavirus?